Author: Ron Graham

 The Bible teaches that God has chosen some people to be saved, and these "elect" cannot, in that state, possibly be lost.
 People who choose to be in that elect state and remain so, are certainly predestined to salvation and eternal life, because they obey God and yield to God’s will.

 The rest of humankind, who are not predestined to eternal life, cannot, in that state, possibly be saved.
-If people choose to be in that reprobate state and remain so, certainly they are predestined to eternal damnation because they reject God and resists God’s will.
+If people choose to be in that reprobate state and remain so, certainly they are predestined to eternal damnation because they reject God and resist God’s will.

 Predestination, correctly and scripturally understood, means that God decided before creating human beings what he wanted them to be like.
 He purposed salvation and eternal life for anyone who would accept his Son Jesus Christ.
 Whilst there will be damnation for anyone who rejects Christ, that is not what God wants.
 Rather, "God desires all men to be saved" (1Tim 2:4,6).